-Taxpayer: K-Kel, Inc. Tax Period: February 2004
+Taxpayer: SHAC, LLC Tax Period: February 2004

-Please be advised that the undersigned represents K-Kel, Inc. ("Taxpayer"), and this correspondence should be considered as the Taxpayer's formal claim for refund pursuant to N.R.S. § 368A.260 regarding taxes paid under the State of Nevada's Tax on Live Entertainment (N.R.S. §§ 368A.010 et seq., and sometimes referred to herein as "Chapter 368A").
-This letter is being sent pursuant to directions from Deputy Attorney General Dennis Belcourt, who is representing the State and the applicable agencies in pending legal actions concerning the Tax on Live Entertainment.
+Please be advised that the undersigned represents SHAC, LLC ("Taxpayer"), and this correspondence should be considered as the Taxpayer's formal notice of appeal of the Department of Taxation's denial of the Taxpayer's claim for refund pursuant to N.R.S. § 368A.260 regarding taxes paid for February 2004 under the State of Nevada's Tax on Live Entertainment (N.R.S. §§ 368A.010 et seq., and sometimes referred to herein as "Chapter 368A").